 USES This herb lowers your blood sugar levels and prevents issues like gestational diabetes.
 The herb, which can also boost your body’s endurance and stamina, is also used to treat high blood pressure, heart disease and cancer.
 In TCM, the herb is said to enhance one’s qi — or “life-force” — to improve their energy and alertness.
-Gee points out that ginseng can be help pregnant women who often feel lethargic and short of breath.
+Ginseng can help pregnant women who often feel lethargic and short of breath.

 SAFE?
 Safe ― consume just once or twice a week.

 USES Relieves water retention — or oedema — and improves one’s digestive system.
 The herb helps if your appetite is poor or if you’re suffering from water retention in the legs.